DKmica/TreeProAIv2/replit.md

 # TreePro AI - Replit Project Documentation

 ## Overview
 TreePro AI is a comprehensive business management platform for tree service companies, powered by Google Gemini AI.
 This full-stack application provides AI-powered tools for estimating, lead management, job scheduling, and overall business intelligence, aiming to enhance efficiency and decision-making for tree service professionals.
+Its purpose is to enhance efficiency and decision-making for tree service professionals by offering a complete solution for their operational needs.

 ## User Preferences
 I prefer that the AI assistant prioritizes clear and concise explanations.
 When proposing code changes, please provide a high-level overview of the approach first and ask for confirmation before implementing detailed modifications.
 I value iterative development, so small, reviewable changes are preferred over large, monolithic updates.
 For any significant architectural decisions or third-party integrations, please consult me beforehand.
 I prefer to use the latest stable versions of frameworks and libraries unless there's a compelling reason otherwise.